Suggested readings and commentary, ideas for stories, prayers of the faithful, and tips for talking to young men.

 Preach on Vocations April 30, 2023

-Jesus promises eternal life to those who hear his voice and follow him.
+Jesus is the Good Shepherd.
+Those who hear his voice follow him.

 Prayers of the Faithful for Vocations